BMI Calculator by Age

 • Nutrition: Protein needs increase to 1.0-1.2 g/kg body weight; vitamin D, B12, and calcium supplementation

-• Habits: Focus on body composition rather than scale weight; accept a BMI of 22-27 as healthy
+• Habits: Focus on body composition rather than scale weight alone; track waist circumference alongside BMI

 • Monitoring: DEXA scan for bone density and body composition; regular blood work for metabolic markers